0xsb/CScriptShell/README.md

 Powershell Host Code: Original from Microsoft (MSDN), modified by Cn33liz, Twitter: @Cneelis

 Note: This will only work on if .NET 3.5 is installed.
+The System.Management.Automation.dll is only needed to compile the CScriptShell source code.
+You don't need it to run the shell.